Securing Your Account with Two-Factor Authentication

 What happens if I lose my phone?

 Use one of your saved backup codes to log in.
-If you have no backup codes remaining, contact FREAKHOSTING support for manual identity verification and account recovery.
+Each backup code works once.
+If you have no backup codes remaining, contact FREAKHOSTING support — they will verify your identity through alternative means and help you regain access.

-Can I use the same authenticator for multiple accounts?
+Can I use the same authenticator app for multiple accounts?

-Can I use the same authenticator for multiple accounts?
+Can I use the same authenticator app for multiple accounts?

 Need Extra Help?